rabssm/MeteorRadio/README.md

 #### Resource Usage and Performance
 The acquisition software uses about 50% of one CPU core of the Pi4, and about 90% of one core on a Pi3b.
-When a detection is made, a separate python MultiProcess is started to perform the FFT on the 10 seconds of stored sample data, and then store the data in the numpy npz format.
-This process uses 100% of a CPU core for about 10s.
-It is recommended that when running using a Pi3b, the --decimate option is used, as this significantly improves performance of the FFT routines for storing the detections.

 Note.
 It may be necessary to experiment with the -s 'SNR' option to determine the optimum SNR detection threshold for the specific antenna/receiving equipment.
 The default SNR is set to 45 (~16dB).
 If there are too many false positives, then the SNR threshold should be increased.
+Note for Pi3b users: The software runs fine when storing raw data (the default).
+However it is recommended that when running using a Pi3b with the --fft option, the --decimate option is used, as this significantly improves performance of the FFT routines for storing the detections.

 ### Analysis Software
 The analyse_detection.py matplotlib tool can be used to visualise and analyse the resultant detection SPC or SMP npz files.
 This tool imports matplotlib and scipy.